gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - The integrations tab is where network integrations can be viewed, added and managed.
 Additionally, the detail pages for network integrations are accessed here
         - This permission is recommended for those tasked with handling network integrations and their use within |morpheus|
         -
+      * - Networks: Floating IPs
+        - None, Read, Full
+        - Determines access to the Floating IPs tab on the Network list page (Infrastructure > Network)
+        - The Floating IPs tab is where Floating IPs from supported Clouds are listed once synced into |morpheus| Users may also release unattached Floating IPs from this page and link through to any workloads which have Floating IPs attached
+        - This permission is recommended for those tasked with network management -
       * - Networks: IP Pools
         - None, Read, Full
         - Determines access to the IP Pools tab on the Network list page (Infrastructure > Network)